arokem/scipy-optimize/03-nonlinear-models.md

 # Non-linear models

+> ## Learning Objectives {.objectives}
+>
+> * Learners can identify a nonlinear model, and discuss the differences between linear and nonlinear models
+> * Learners can use `scipy.optimize` to fit a nonlinear model to data.
+> * Learners can calculate and display model residuals for nonlinear models

 Unfortunately, linear models don't always fit our data.
-As shown before, they might produce large and systematic fit error, or they might produce values that don't make sense.
+As shown before, they might produce large and systematic fit error, or they might produce parameter values that don't make sense.
 In these cases, we might need to fit a non-linear model to our data.
-Non-linear models cannot be described as above and are generally described by the following functional form:
+Non-linear models are mathematically expressed as:

 $\bf{y} = f(\bf{x}_1, \bf{x}_2, ... \bf{x}_n, \bf{\beta}) + \epsilon$,

 Where $f()$ can be almost any function you can think of that takes $x$'s and
 $\beta$'s as input.
-The problem is that, in contrast to the linear models, there is no formula that you can just plug your function into and derive the values of the parameters.
+The problem is that, in contrast to the linear models, there is no formula that you can just plug your function and data into and derive the values of the parameters.

-One way to find the value of the parameters for a given functional form is to use optimization.
+One way to find the value of the parameters for a given model is to use optimization.
 In this process, the computer systematically tries out different values of $\beta$ and finds a set of these values that minimizes the SSE relative to the data.

 > ## Optimization {.callout}
 >
-> Is a very large and very active research field.
-There are many different
+> Optimization s a very large and very active research field.
+There are many
-> optimization algorithms and we will use one, a variant of the
+> different optimization algorithms and we will use one, a variant of the
-> Levenberg-Marquardt algorithm.

-For optimization, we'll use a function that is implemented in `scipy.optimize` as `leastsq`.
+> Levenberg-Marquardt algorithm, implemented in `scipy.optimize`
+> as `curve_fit`.

 # Introducing `scipy`